-Self-employed individuals could receive a family leave credit for as many as 50 days multiplied by the lesser of $200 or their average self-employment income.
+Self-employed individuals could receive a family leaves credit for as many as 50 days multiplied by the lesser of $200 or their average self-employment income.

 Under the Act, sick leave and family and medical leave paid under the Act will not be considered wages under Code Sec.
 3111(a) (employer tax - old age, survivors and disability insurance portion of FICA; 6.2%).